hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 * `cluster_ca_certificate` - (Optional) PEM-encoded root certificates bundle for TLS authentication.
 Can be sourced from `KUBE_CLUSTER_CA_CERT_DATA`.
 * `config_context` - (Optional) Context to choose from the config file.
 Can be sourced from `KUBE_CTX`.
 * `load_config_file` - (Optional) By default the local config (~/.kube/config) is loaded when you use this provider.
 This option at false disable this behaviour.
 Can be sourced from `KUBE_LOAD_CONFIG_FILE`.
+* `exec` - (Optional) Configuration block to use an [exec-based credential plugin] (https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins), e.g. call an external command to receive user credentials.
+  * `api_version` - (Required) API version to use when decoding the ExecCredentials resource, e.g. `client.authentication.k8s.io/v1beta1`.
+  * `command` - (Required) Command to execute.
+  * `args` - (Optional) List of arguments to pass when executing the plugin.
+  * `env` - (Optional) Map of environment variables to set when executing the plugin.